The Stanislaus Council of Governments Invites Applications for the Position of

 Application and Review Procedure:

 To be considered for this exciting opportunity, candidates should apply through CalOpps.org.
 Complete the online application, the required supplemental questionnaire, and submit a cover letter and resume.
 All materials must be included to be considered as a candidate.
-A further review of application materials will take place on or before February 28, 2018 and the most qualified applicants will be invited to an interview based on the application materials submitted.
+A review of application materials will take place on or before April 1, 2018 and the most qualified applicants will be invited to an interview based on the application materials submitted.